Escalating / Global

 Proxy Network

-Russia's Sandworm conducts destructive attacks on European energy and operational technology infrastructure.
+Russia's Sandworm conducts destructive attacks on European energy and operational technology infrastructure, including power grid and rail targeting.

 Russia's APT28 and Cozy Bear run persistent espionage and disinformation operations against NATO members and Ukrainian force generation networks.

-China's Volt Typhoon pre-positions inside Western critical infrastructure for potential disruptive action.
+China's Volt Typhoon pre-positions inside Western critical infrastructure for potential disruptive action during a future crisis.

-China's Salt Typhoon conducts deep penetration of Western telecommunications and defense-industrial networks, enabling long-duration intelligence collection.
+China's Salt Typhoon maintains deep penetration of Western telecommunications and defense-industrial networks, enabling long-duration intelligence collection.